t2013anurag/willstart/README.md

+#WillStart
-#WillStart for new stage startups based on Machine learning, predictive analytics and Natural Language Processing, packed in an handy and awesome Android app
+WillStart is based on Machine learning, predictive analytics and Natural Language Processing, packed in an handy and awesome Android app to identify the current market trends and recommend unique features for your startup.